John McWhorter: Theory of creole

+Austronesian languages

+The Austronesian family of languages makes abundant use of prefixes and suffixes (which form new words by adding extensions either before or after root-words, such as [per-]form or child[-hood]), but the languages from the center of Flores Island, which belong to that family, are curiously devoid of prefixes or suffixes and are not tonal either (tones may make up for the loss or absence of affixes): Kéo, Lio, Ngadha, Rongga, Ende.
+McWhorter extends to those the hypothesis of language simplification by acquisition during adulthood.
+He links this with Homo floresiensis, the most recent individuals known dated from 12,000 years ago.
+Austronesians came to Flores from Taiwan in the west only a few thousand years ago.
+Current legends exist that tell of "little people" or ebo gogo who lived among the ancestors of present Floresians, until as late as the 1500s, and possibly only 200 years ago, when the "little people" were exterminated "because they kept stealing".
+These legends are most vivid in the middle of Flores island, their vividness decreasing as the distance from the center increases towards the west and they are entirely absent in the east.

+The Language Hoax

 McWhorter is a vocal critic of the Sapir–Whorf hypothesis.
-In The Language Hoax, he outlines how, despite the fact language influences thought in an "infinitesimal way", and culture is expressed through language, language itself does not create different ways of thinking or determine world views.
+In his 2014 book The Language Hoax, he argues that, although language influences thought in an "infinitesimal way" and culture is expressed through language, he believes that language itself does not create different ways of thinking or determine world views.

-McWhorter has also been a proponent of a theory that various languages on the island of Flores underwent transformation because of aggressive migrations from the nearby island of Sulawesi, and he has contended that English was influenced by the Celtic languages spoken by the indigenous population and which were then encountered by the Germanic invaders of Britain.
-He has also written various articles that argue that colloquial constructions, such as the modern uses of "like" and "totally", and other non-standard speech should be considered alternative renditions of English rather than degraded ones.

-Regarding the various positions arising from the universal grammar debate, he describes himself as partial to the theoretical frameworks of Peter Culicover and Ray Jackendoff.

-In January 2017, McWhorter was a speaker in the Linguistic Society of America's inaugural Public Lectures on Language series.

 Language proficiency

-McWhorter is proficient in French and Spanish, reads Russian well, and has some competence in several other languages.
+McWhorter is proficient in English, French and Spanish, and has some competence in Russian and several other languages.

+Criticism of theories

+Some of McWhorter's fellow linguists, such as Mauro Giuffré of the University of Palermo, suggest that his notions of simplicity and complexity are impressionistic and grounded on comparisons with European languages, and they point to exceptions to his proposed correlations.

-Social and political views
+Political views

-McWhorter characterized himself as "a cranky liberal Democrat".
-In support of this description, he states that while he "disagree[s] sustainedly with many of the tenets of the Civil Rights orthodoxy", he also "supports Barack Obama, reviles the War on Drugs, supports gay marriage, never voted for George W. Bush and writes of Black English as coherent speech".
-McWhorter additionally notes that the conservative Manhattan Institute, for which he worked, "has always been hospitable to Democrats".
-McWhorter has criticized left-wing and activist educators in particular, such as Paulo Freire and Jonathan Kozol.
-He believes that affirmative action should be based on class rather than race.
+McWhorter has characterized himself as "a cranky liberal Democrat".
+In support of this description, he states that while he "disagree[s] sustainedly with many of the tenets of the civil rights orthodoxy", he also "supports Barack Obama, reviles the war on drugs, supports gay marriage, never voted for George W. Bush, and writes of Black English as coherent speech".
+McWhorter supported Ralph Nader in his 1996 and 2000 presidential campaigns.
+McWhorter has stated that the conservative Manhattan Institute, for which he worked, "has always been hospitable to Democrats".
+McWhorter is biweekly guest on The Glenn Show, a commentary podcast hosted by Glenn Loury, a member of the Manhattan Institute and professor of economics at Brown University.
 Political theorist Mark Satin identifies McWhorter as a radical centrist thinker.
-McWhorter is an atheist.